 I’m an ordained elder in the New England Annual Conference of The United Methodist Church, with my Masters of Divinity from Boston University School of Theology and my Doctor of Ministry degree in Congregational Leadership from Garrett-Evangelical School of Theology.
 A lifelong learner, I’m on an exciting journey of faith and ministry.
 I’ve discovered that I’m most fulfilled when I am co-creating something, whether it’s a blog, a church program, or a family.
-Welcome to a space where I share my thoughts, my sermons, and little observations from a young, progressive, fallible pastora.
+Welcome to a space where I share my thoughts, my sermons, and little observations from a progressive, fallible pastora.

 The title of my blog comes from a hymn by Julian B. Rush, “In the Midst of New Dimensions,” a favorite hymn of mine from the United Methodist Hymnal supplement, The Faith We Sing (2000), emphasizing God’s presence with us on life’s journey.

 God of rainbow, fiery pillar, leading where the eagles soar, we your people, ours the journey, now and ever, now and ever, now and evermore.